-

 The month of November of each year is designated as Marrow Donation Awareness Month in North Carolina.

-SECTION 3.(a) In order to raise public awareness about bone marrow donation and transplantation and encourage North Carolina residents to consider joining a bone marrow donation registry, the Department of Health and Human Services shall make available on its internet website a public service announcement containing medically accurate information regarding bone marrow donation and transplantation that is sufficient to allow an individual to make an informed decision about whether to participate in a local or national bone marrow donation registry.
+SECTION 4.(a) In order to raise public awareness about bone marrow donation and transplantation and encourage North Carolina residents to consider joining a bone marrow donation registry, the Department of Health and Human Services shall make available on its internet website a public service announcement containing medically accurate information regarding bone marrow donation and transplantation that is sufficient to allow an individual to make an informed decision about whether to participate in a local or national bone marrow donation registry.

-SECTION 3.(b) The Department of Health and Human Services shall provide to the Department of Motor Vehicles an internet link to the public service announcement authorized by subsection (a) of this section, which the Department of Motor Vehicles shall make available on its internet website.
+SECTION 4.(b) The Department of Health and Human Services shall provide to the Department of Motor Vehicles an internet link to the public service announcement authorized by subsection (a) of this section, which the Department of Motor Vehicles shall make available on its internet website.
 In addition, the Department of Motor Vehicles shall broadcast the public service announcement authorized by subsection (a) of this section on monitors at drivers license office locations across the State.

-SECTION 4.
+SECTION 5.
 There is appropriated from the General Fund to the Department of Health and Human Services, Division of Public Health, the sum of one hundred thousand dollars ($100,000) in nonrecurring funds for the 2026‑2027 fiscal year to conduct a public awareness campaign regarding Marrow Donation Awareness Month.

-SECTION 5.
-This act becomes effective July 1, 2026.
+SECTION 6.
+Except as otherwise provided, this act becomes effective July 1, 2026.